fable-compiler/Fable/docs/plugins.md

 ## Creating your own plugin

-Fable's goal is to support most of the F# core library and some of the most used classes in .NET BCL, like `DateTime` o `Regex`.
+Fable's goal is to support most of the F# core library and some of the most used classes in .NET BCL, like `DateTime` or `Regex`.
 At the moment, it doesn't support `System.Random` so let's write a plugin to fix the situation in case we need it for our projects.